agilepro/software-craftsmanship/docs/Error Handling/simple-rule-for-exception.md

 ![saveproperties](simple-rule-for-exception-img1.png)

 This method promises to “save the properties to a file path.”
 The implementation does that except if an exception is thrown.
 If an exception is thrown, then some part of saving the properties did not work.
 Maybe the exception happened before anything was written (e.g. a necessary class was missing) and the old properties file is still there.
 Maybe it happened after the properties were written.
 Maybe if failed half way through, and half the file is there, and possible the file has a corrupted format.
-We can’t know this at the time of writing the code what will cause the exception.
+We can't know this at the time of writing the code what will cause the exception.

 But this code catches the exception, writes it to a log file (which probably the user is unaware of) and then returns normally.
 Let me say it again to impact:  the method fails to save the properties, but it returns completely normally as if nothing went wrong!

 Is this important?
 Does it matter if the properties were not written?
-We can’t tell that either from the method, that depends on the code that was calling it.
+We can't tell that either from the method, that depends on the code that was calling it.
 It might be that writing these properties was missing critical.
-We don’t know.
+We don't know.

 What we do know is that the method failed to guarantee that the file was written, and so it MUST throw an exception.